Chart Color Schemes

 Clifton is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Clifton's dwelling structure, as per the latest Census, consisted of 93.7% houses and 6.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Qld's figures of 92.3% houses and 7.6% other dwellings.
-Home ownership in Clifton was 43.0%, with mortgaged dwellings at 28.6% and rented dwellings at 28.4%.
-The median monthly mortgage repayment was $1,083, lower than Non-Metro Qld's average of $1,300.
-Weekly rent in Clifton was recorded at $245, compared to Non-Metro Qld's $255.
-Nationally, Clifton's median monthly mortgage repayments were significantly lower at $1,083 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+Clifton's dwelling structure, as per the latest Census, consisted of 93.7% houses and 6.3% other dwellings.
+In comparison, Non-Metro Qld had 92.3% houses and 7.6% other dwellings.
+Home ownership in Clifton was at 43.0%, similar to Non-Metro Qld's level.
+The remaining dwellings were either mortgaged (28.6%) or rented (28.4%).
+The median monthly mortgage repayment in the area was $1,083, lower than Non-Metro Qld's average of $1,300 and significantly below the national average of $1,863.
+The median weekly rent figure in Clifton was recorded at $245, compared to Non-Metro Qld's $255 and substantially below the national figure of $375.

 Frequently Asked Questions - Housing